Two first-order phase transitions in hybrid compact stars: higher-order multiplet stars, reaction modes and intermediate conversion speeds: Calculation of the mode frequencies

 \section{Calculation of the mode frequencies}

 The formalism to compute the radial normal modes of a general relativistic star was first developed by Chandrasekhar in Ref.~\cite{Chandrasekhar1964a}.
-Below, we use an alternative set of equations given by ~\cite{Chanmugam1977}
+Below, we use an alternative set of equations given by ~\cite{Chanmugam1977,Gondek1997}

 where $\xi=\xi_{\rm dim}/r$ with $\xi_{\rm dim}$ being the standard dimensionful definition of the Lagrangian displacement and $r$ being the radial coordinate, $\Delta P$ is the Lagrangian perturbation of pressure $P$, $\rho$ is mass-energy density, $\omega$ is the angular frequency, $\Gamma$ is the adiabatic index, and $\text{e}^{2\nu}$ and $\text{e}^{2\lambda}$ are metric coefficients for the interior metric tensor of a spherically symmetric, static perfect fluid.
+We note that Eq.~\eqref{eq:XiEq}--\eqref{eq:DeltaPEq} are derived without using the Cowling approximation.

 The metric tensor is given by